Copyright 2018-2023 Xanadu Quantum Technologies Inc.

 approx_set_qat.append(quaternion)

-# Add to the containers for next depth
+# Add the data to the containers for next depth

-# Add to the next depth for next iteration
+# Add to the next depth for new iteration

 def _group_commutator_decompose(matrix, tol=1e-5):